-Making the decision to move into a nursing home is not an easy one and I do recommend that you speak with several nursing home administrators to find the best one for your needs.
+Making the decision to move into a nursing home is not an easy one and I do recommend that you speak with administrators at several residential care facilities to find the best one for your needs.

 Have I Answered Your Questions About Nursing Home and Assisted Living Care Levels?

 There are certainly many questions that anyone has about these types of senior housing and decisions are not easily made.